 Mobile Device Additional Terms

 We may use hyperlinks on the Website which will redirect you to a social network if you click on the respective link.
-However, when you click on a social plug-in, such as Facebook’s “Like” button, Twitter’s “tweet” button or the Google+, that particular social network’s plugin will be activated and your browser will directly connect to that provider’s servers.
+However, when you click on a social plug-in, such as Facebook’s “Like” button, Twitter’s “tweet” button, that particular social network’s plugin will be activated and your browser will directly connect to that provider’s servers.
 If you do not use these buttons, none of your data will be sent to the respective social network’s plugin provider.
 So for example, when you click on the Facebook’s “Like” button on the Website, Facebook will receive your IP address, the browser version and screen resolution, and the operating system of the device you have used to access the Website.
 Settings regarding privacy protection can be found on the websites of these social networks and are not within our control.

 BY REGISTERING WITH OR USING THE WEBSITE, YOU CONSENT TO THE USE AND DISCLOSURE OF YOUR PERSONALLY-IDENTIFYING INFORMATION AS DESCRIBED IN THIS “COLLECTION, USE AND DISCLOSURE OF PERSONALLY-IDENTIFYING INFORMATION” SECTION

 We may occasionally use your name and email address to send you notifications regarding new services offered by the Website that we think you may find valuable.
 We may also send you service-related announcements from time to time through the general operation of the service.
-Generally, you may opt out of such emails at the time of registration or through your account settings, though we reserve the right to send you notices about your account, such as service announcements and administrative messages, even if you opt out of all voluntary email notifications.
+Generally, you may opt out of such emails at the time of registration or through your account settings (if applicable), though we reserve the right to send you notices about your account, such as service announcements and administrative messages, even if you opt out of all voluntary email notifications.